-Anger is a common stage of grief.
-Thinking "why is this happening to me?" is a natural thought no matter why you are divorcing and no matter who is initiating the divorce.
-We may go through the anger stage for a long time and may move on to the other stages but come back to the anger stage repeatedly—especially if your ex has moved on and seems to be happy again.
-Seeing them happy while you are having a difficult time may very well spark a new round of anger.
+Anger is another common stage of grief.
+Thinking "how can they do this to me?" or "why is this happening to me?" can be a natural thought no matter why you are divorcing and no matter who is initiating the divorce.
+Some people may experience the anger stage for a long time and may go on to the other stages but come back to the anger stage again and again.
+This might be especially true if your significant other has moved on quickly and seems to be happy again.
+Seeing them happy while you are struggling might set off another round of anger.

 Talk To Someone

 Processing the end of a marriage can be extremely painful, but you don’t have to go through this all on your own.
 Professional help is available, and qualified experts can help you process your grief and find ways to move forward.